Sports in Indonesia: Sepak takraw

+Motorsport

+Motorsport in not a common sport in Indonesia, despite this, the sport has a huge following in Indonesia and there are some notable Indonesian motorsport competitors.
+For example, Rio Haryanto was the first Indonesian driver who competed in Formula One for Manor Racing at the 2016 Formula One Season, Sean Gelael is an ex Formula Two driver and now competing in World Endurance Championship for United Autosport, Mario Aji is Indonesian Moto2 driver for Idemitsu Honda Team Asia.
+Indonesia also held some races for Formula E at Jakarta International e-Prix Circuit and MotoGP at Mandalika International Street Circuit.
+Indonesia used to held World Rally Championship in 1996 and 1997.
+And Indonesia planned to run WRC again in 2027 in Toba.

 Sports leagues in Indonesia

 Competitions

 The Pekan Olahraga Nasional (National Sports Week) are held every four years.
 Indonesia also participates in international sporting events such as the Olympic Games (see Indonesia at the Olympics). the Asian Games and the South East Asian Games (SEA Games).
 2018 Asian Games was held at Jakarta, Palembang, and some other venues in the provinces of West Java and Banten.